s-newman/ists17-thunderdome/host-details/public-centos.md

 #### Post-Exploitation
 _Once this vulnerability has been exploited, what can you do with it?
 What access do you have to the host?_

+#### Post-Exploitation
+This vulnerability allows for anyone to log in as any user on the system and obtain a shell.

+### MongoDB Allows Login without Credentials
+#### Details
+MongoDB allows for a remote user to log in without credentials.

+#### Exploitation
+_Walk through how to exploit this vulnerability._

+#### Post-Exploitation
+_Once this vulnerability has been exploited, what can you do with it?
+What access do you have to the host?_